Understanding Common Python Syntax Used in LangGraph

 Enhanced Documentation : Serves as self-contained documentation that can clarify the purpose and constraints of variables.

-Validation : Can be combined with libraries like Pydantic to enforce data validation using the annotated metadata.
+Validation : Integrates with libraries like Pydantic to enforce data validation based on annotated metadata.

-Framework-Specific Behavior : Enables advanced features in frameworks such as LangGraph by defining specialized operations.
+Framework-Specific Behavior : Enables advanced features in frameworks like LangGraph by defining specialized operations.

 Type: Defines the variable's data type (e.g., int